A diagram showing four mobile phone screens and one tablet with content.

 © Interaction Design Foundation, CC BY-SA 4.0

 The key to responsive design lies in flexible grids, images and CSS media queries.
-You aim for a seamless experience, whether a user browses on a desktop or swipes through on a mobile device.
+You aim for a seamless experience, and that’s whether a user browses on a desktop or swipes through on a mobile device.
 To excel in responsive design, follow these guidelines:

 Enhance User Experience with Adaptive Design